BunnyNabbit/atp-label-indexer/README.md

 # ATProto Label Indexer
 It uses MongoDB to store these labels.
-These labels could get queried for another service.
-Also used by the label driven feed generator. (which isn't open source. oops.)
+These labels could get queried from another service, such as a [label driven feed generator](https://github.com/BunnyNabbit/label-driven-feed-generator).
 ## Setup
 Install dependencies with `npm i`.